w-A-L-L-e/anykey-bootloader/README.md

 # AnyKey protected bootloader

-Work on bootloader will happen here.
-Any changes we make to these GPL parts we're submitting here.
+Work on the new bootloader will happen here.
+Any changes we make to these GPL parts we're submitting here for now until we've hit a stable version.
+The current version works fine as to be expected but we've got some features planned to add here.
-Most likely we'll add some encryption and/or handshake before allowing to flash new code to the AnyKey.
-Work in progress.
+We need either a handshake or just a simple shared secret to block unwanted flashing to be added.

-Meanwhile visit our kickstarter pages here:
+Meanwhile visit our kickstarter pages for any updates here: https://www.kickstarter.com/projects/715415099/anykey-the-usb-password-key

-https://www.kickstarter.com/projects/715415099/anykey-the-usb-password-key